bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 : A set of babel-route-obj objects.
 Contains the routes known to this node.

-babel-hmac:
+babel-mac-key-sets:
-: A babel-hmac-obj object.
-If this object is implemented, it provides access to parameters related to the HMAC security mechanism.
+: A babel-mac-key-sets-obj object.
+If this object is implemented, it provides access to parameters related to the MAC security mechanism.
   An implementation MAY choose
   to expose this object as read-only ("ro").

-babel-dtls:
+babel-dtls-cert-sets:
-: A babel-dtls-obj object.
+: A babel-dtls-cert-sets-obj object.
 If this object is implemented, it provides access to parameters related to the DTLS security mechanism.
   An implementation MAY choose